coderanger/coderanger.net/content/posts/state-of-the-onion-may-26.md

 It has now been almost six months since I started on my adventures in application deployment and I want to update everybody on how things are progressing.
-First off a huge "thank you" to my [Kickstarter backers](https://github.com/poise/application/blob/master/SUPPORTERS.md) and [Bloomberg](http://www.bloomberg.com/company/technology/) for supporting this development time.
+First off, a huge "thank you" to my [Kickstarter backers](https://github.com/poise/application/blob/master/SUPPORTERS.md) and [Bloomberg](http://www.bloomberg.com/company/technology/) for supporting this development time.
 It truly would not have been possible without community support.

 ## Halite

 The biggest new development so far has been [Halite](https://github.com/poise/halite).
 While not specifically related to application deployment, it has greatly improved my development workflow for cookbooks.
 You can read more in the Halite documentation, the short version is that Halite allows converting normal Ruby gems in to Chef cookbooks.
 This is handy for cookbooks that are otherwise 99% library code anyway as I can use the normal gem workflow tools more effectively, and then convert to a cookbook for release/upload.
 Halite 1.0 is available on Rubygems.org and should be ready for general use if you find the workflow helpful.
 I wouldn't go so far as to call it a "best practice" and normal cookbooks are still perfectly fine if you prefer them.
-All my Halite'd cookbooks are released in cookbook form to the Supermarket, so you can use them without needing to care about any of this.
+All my Halite'd cookbooks are released in cookbook form to the [Supermarket](https://supermarket.chef.io/), so you can use them without needing to care about any of this.

 If you want to try out prerelease versions of my cookbooks you will have to do a little extra work to get Berkshelf to recognize them.
 Halite includes a